Last month, I spent a week working at our glove factory in China, and meeting with vendors, suppliers and customers.

 On the positive side, some line items like transportation and air freight are holding steady.

 We continue to hear about manufacturing moving west within China, and the growth of manufacturing in countries like Vietnam and Bangladesh.

 China still leads the pack by a big margin.
 Labor rates are going up in Bangladesh and elsewhere; unless we see corresponding productivity increases, China will retain its edge.

 There's a free trade agreement on the horizon that may change the economics of doing business in the region.
 As proposed, certain member countries of the Transpacific Partnership (TPP) -- Vietnam / USA/ maybe Korea/ Japan/ Taiwan, 12 countries in total, but not China -- will gain preferential treatment and trade barriers/ duty levels will be reduced.

 My industry contacts and I try to anticipate the potential impact … especially with regard to determining valid country of origin and impact on cost.
 What will the impact be on FOB?
 Landed cost?
 On time delivery?
 An interesting development for sure ... but too soon to speculate.
 Our guess is it will not be law for at least 2 years, maybe more.

 What about you?

 Now that we are well into the 2013 Holiday season, what are you seeing and hearing?

 Are shoppers spending money at all price points?
 Are same store sales on pace to plan?
 Are you placing reorders?

-Please weigh in and leave a comment on Asia sourcing and glove makers!
+Please weigh in and leave a comment on Asia sourcing and importing trends!